SJBSCourseCatalog (pdf)

 Students who complete this course will continue on to the second half of American history from the Civil War through modern day in their 8th grade studies.

-8th GRADE AMERICAN HISTORY
+8th GRADE ANCIENT HISTORY

 Grade(s): Intended for Grade 8